-We estimate that we will receive net proceeds from the sale of the shares of common stock in this offering of \$92.4 million, assuming an initial public offering price of \$17.00 per share (the midpoint of the range) and after deducting estimated underwriting discounts and commissions and estimated offering expenses.
-If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be \$106.6 million.
+We estimate that we will receive net proceeds from the sale of the shares of common stock in this offering of \$ million, assuming an initial public offering price of \$ per share (the midpoint of the range) and after deducting estimated underwriting discounts and commissions and estimated offering expenses.
+If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be \$ million.

 The principal purposes of this offering are to obtain additional capital, to create a public market for our common stock and to facilitate future access to public debt and equity markets.
-As of the date of this prospectus, we have no specific plans to use the net proceeds from this offering (including the overallotment option, if exercised) other than as set forth below:
+As of the date of this prospectus, we have no specific plans to use the net proceeds from this offering other than as set forth below:

-- repay amounts borrowed under our credit facility, - pursue selective acquisitions of health plans and contracts for government sponsored health programs in existing and new markets, - purchase of common stock by our contemplated employee stock ownership plan from existing stockholders or alternatively our redemption of an equivalent number of shares from such stockholders, - increase our enrollment in existing markets through enrollment initiatives, and - general corporate purposes, including working capital.
+- repay amounts borrowed under our proposed revolving credit facility, - pursue selective acquisitions of health plans and contracts for government sponsored health programs in existing and new markets, - increase our enrollment in existing markets through enrollment initiatives, and - general corporate purposes, including working capital.